Lab answer key: Implementing and configuring virtualization in Windows Server

 Note: If you get NET::ERR_CERT_DATE_INVALID error, select Advanced on the Edge browser page, at the bottom of page select Continue to sea-adm1-contoso.com (unsafe).

-5. If prompted, in the Windows Security dialog box, enter the following credentials, and then select OK:
+5. If prompted, in the Windows Security dialog box, enter with the credentials provided by the instructor, and then select OK.

-9. Ensure that the Use another account for this connection option is selected, enter the following credentials, and then select Add with credentials:
+11. Ensure that the Use another account for this connection option is selected, enter with the credentials provided by the instructor, and then select Add with credentials:

 Note: After performing step 8, if an error message that says You can add this server to your list of connections, but we can’t confirm it’s available. appears, select Add.
 In the All Connections pane, select sea-svr1.contoso.com, and then select Manage as.
 In the Specify your credentials dialog box, ensure that the Use another account for this connection option is selected, enter the Administrator credentials, and then select Continue.